 Out back, the SUV is fitted with LED tail lamps connected by an elegant strip of chrome trim as well as faux brushed aluminum accents and nearly vertical fog lights.
 Overall, the facelifted Outlander is markedly more upscale than any of its predecessors.

 Recognizing the importance of a practical and high-quality cabin to crossover buyers, Mitsubishi created a simple, functional dashboard with user-friendly controls.
-Gloss-black trim, woodgrain accents and soft-touch materials impart an upscale aesthetic, as do optional features like a 710-watt Rockford-Fosgate stereo and a navigation system with weather, fuel price, and real-time traffic info.
+Gloss-black trim, wood grain accents and soft-touch materials impart an upscale aesthetic, as do optional features like a 710-watt Rockford-Fosgate stereo and an optional navigation system with weather, fuel price and real-time traffic info.

 An available FUSE infotainment system lets drivers use voice commands to stream music from their MP3 player, place or receive calls and store contacts via Bluetooth.

 The Outlander is one of the few crossovers in its competitive set to offer three rows of seating.
 The third row is handy for carrying children or smaller adults in a pinch, although it can seem cramped for longer journeys.
 Cargo space measures 10.3 cubic inches with all the seats in place; fold down the rearmost row, and there's 32.4 cubic feet, while 63.3 cubic feet are available with just the front seats upright.

 The standard motor is a 2.4-liter four-cylinder that pairs with a continuously variable transmission (CVT) and produces 166 horsepower and 162 lb-ft of torque.
 While many rivals have turned to more potent turbocharged fours for upgrade mills, the Outlander uses a 3.0-liter V6 with 224 horsepower and 215 lb-ft of torque.